 - Engine offers decent performance

-- Makes a good noise (albeit with some electronic help)
+- Makes a good noise

 - Great fun to drive